Avik9/Sequitur-Algorithm/README.md

 > for all programs and do not need to be reopened.

-Some of these operations will also need other command line arguments which are described in each part of the assignment.
+Some of these operations will also need other command line arguments which are described in each part of the project.
 The usage scenarios for this program are described by the following message, which is printed by the program when it is invoked without any arguments: